 What’s the ratio of cost to features and outlets?

-Advanced features, such as USB charging
+Does it offer advanced features, such as USB charging?

 For travel models, how many outlets does it have while remaining compact and versatile, in addition to everything above?